golang-devspace/go-programming/README.md

 * Interface are not generic types in go like Java
 * Interface are implicit
 * Interfaces are a contract to help us manage types
 * Interfaces are tough.
-Step #1 is understanding how to read them
+Step #1 is understanding how to read them.